deepinsight/insightface/iccv19-challenge/README.md

 [The Lightweight Face Recognition Challenge & Workshop](https://ibug.doc.ic.ac.uk/resources/lightweight-face-recognition-challenge-workshop/) will be held in conjunction with the International Conference on Computer Vision (ICCV) 2019, Seoul Korea.

 Please read carefully and strictly follow the rules.
+For example, you should use the same [method](https://github.com/deepinsight/insightface/blob/master/common/flops_counter.py) with us for calculating FLOPs.

 [Test Submission Server](http://www.insightface-challenge.com/overview)

 **NEWS**

+``2019.05.21`` Baseline models available.

 ``2019.05.16`` The four sections(glint-large, glint-light, iqiyi-large, iqiyi-light) will share the price pool for 1/4 each respectively.
 From each section, the top 3 players share the section price pool for 50%, 30% and 20% respectively.